08 December 2023

 - Stay current with market trends.
 The food delivery industry is heavily reliant on trends.
 However, there should be a balance between popular features and something specific, so that you don’t make a copy of another app.
 For example, Dringet is a street food delivery app, which allows customers to order food even from mobile trucks.

 - Identify critical app features.
-A food delivery app should have a few basic features that all users expect.
+A food delivery app features list should have a few basic features that all users expect.
 Don’t forget to include them along with your unique functionality.
 For example, users need quick and easy search, order status, real-time courier monitoring, convenient payment methods, customer support, and promo codes.

 - Create a reliable project infrastructure.
 Aggregators and new deliveries with logistics support require a huge effort invested in server-side software.
 Be ready for a sudden influx of users to the service, as that will affect everything: server performance, network hardware, the application’s ability to handle competing requests on its own, and so on.